- The Department offers an honors program for students of outstanding academic promise with an overall GPA of 3.5 or higher.

 - The Political Science Department certifies students for membership in affiliated honorary societies.

-- Students with a 3.3 overall average and 3.5 in Political Science are eligible to join Pi Sigma Alpha (the honorary society in Political Science) or Sigma Iota Rho (the honorary society in International Relations).
+- Students with a 3.3 overall average and 3.5 in Political Science are eligible to join Pi Sigma Alpha (the honorary society in Political Science).